mlvccn/research/LSTA_UVOS/README.md

     └── valid.zip -> /data16t/data/YTB/2019/valid.zip
 ```
 ## Training
-Put the following weights under `pretrained`.
+Put the following weights under the `pretrained` folder.
 - STM weight from this [url](https://github.com/seoungwugoh/STM).
 - resnet101-deeplabv3p.pth from this  [url](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101/).

 All the configurations are in `config.py`.
-In order to train on DAVIS and YouTube-VOS, you should change the `self.DATASETS = ['youtubevos', 'davis2017']` to `self.DATASETS = [ 'davis2017']` in first step training with `self.TRAIN_TOTAL_STEPS = 50000`.
+In order to train on DAVIS and YouTube-VOS, please change the `self.DATASETS = ['youtubevos', 'davis2017']` to `self.DATASETS = [ 'davis2017']` in first step training with `self.TRAIN_TOTAL_STEPS = 50000`.
 Then use the following command to start training.
 ```
 bash train.sh
 ```
-In order to train on DAVIS and YouTube-VOS, you should set  `self.DATASETS = ['youtubevos', 'davis2017']`  and  `self.TRAIN_TOTAL_STEPS = 25000`.
+In order to train on DAVIS and YouTube-VOS, one should set  `self.DATASETS = ['youtubevos', 'davis2017']`  and  `self.TRAIN_TOTAL_STEPS = 25000`.
 Then use the `bash train.sh` command to start training.
-If the target score is not reached, iterate and train multiple times.
+Please iteratively train the model until the satisfying score is achieved.

 ## Testing

-- Best [LSTA]() model.
-Code: kgdu .
-Download and put the model weights under current dir.
-Run following command, the segmentation results of DAVIS 16 val set will generated under `log` dir.
+Download and put the model weights under the current dir.
+Run the following command, the segmentation results on DAVIS2016 val set will be generated under the `log` dir.

 ```
 bash eval.sh
 ```

-## Quantitative results on DAVIS-16.
+## Quantitative results on DAVIS2016.

 |       |  J   |  F   | average | TITAN XP | 2080TI  |
 |:-----:|:----:|:----:|:-------:|----------|---------|